Eternal Champions: Legacy

-Though Eternal Champions saw strong sales and was at one point a popular enough property to warrant a sequel, a remake, two spin-offs, and various multimedia tie-ins, after the planned third game in the core fighting series was cancelled, Sega has not produced any new product for the franchise.
-The entire series had been absent from the compilations of Sega Genesis games that have been released on various platforms over the years, until the first entry saw a release through Steam on September 13, 2010.
-Rap group Bone Thugs-N-Harmony's 1995 album E. 1999 Eternal was loosely inspired by the video game, not just in title, but even as far as the use of samples, such as the character bios theme for "Eternal", and the bad ending theme being the basis of the original "Crossroad", which would later be remixed, becoming the group's biggest single and earning them a Grammy.

-Sequels

-Eternal Champions: Challenge From the Dark Side kept the special attack meter but made most special attacks use less of the meter than in the previous game.
-Therefore, the characters gained a multitude of special attacks that did not deplete the special attack meter.
-Three new types of finishing moves were added in Challenge from the Dark Side: the second Overkill in each stage called Sudden Death (which could be activated when the victim still had a little life left), Vendetta, and Cinekill.
-Combo attacks were also introduced: Jumping attacks could be linked to ground attacks and most normal attacks could be linked to other normal attacks.
-In addition, the game was significantly more violent and bloody than its predecessor, especially in the new finishing moves.
+A second Eternal Champions game, Eternal Champions: Challenge from the Dark Side, was released for the Sega CD in 1995.
+Described as both a sequel and an update of the original, it includes all of the characters and stages from Eternal Champions, along with several new ones.
+Challenge from the Dark Side features updated game mechanics, including a greater focus on performing combos, reducing the amount of meter used by special attacks and adding new Skill Moves that used no meter.
+New types of more violent finishing moves were also introduced.
 According to an interview with Michael Latham, there were also plans for a Game Gear version of the original game, but this never materialized.

+Two spin-offs of Eternal Champions were released, each set in alternate universes where one of the characters survived.
+The first game is Chicago Syndicate, an action game released for the Game Gear handheld console in 1995.
+The game follows Larcen Tyler seeking revenge on the Chicago mafia.
+The second game, X-Perts, is a side-scrolling beat'em up released in 1996 for the Genesis.
+It follows Shadow Yamoto leading a vigilante group against a terrorist organization.

-A third game, Eternal Champions: The Final Chapter, was advertised for the Sega Saturn, but the game was canceled shortly after beginning development in order to push the Virtua Fighter series in the United States.
+A third fighting game, Eternal Champions: The Final Chapter, was advertised for the Sega Saturn, but the game was canceled shortly after beginning development in order to push the Virtua Fighter series in the United States.
 According to an interview with Michael Latham, this decision was made by Sega of Japan: "Sega of Japan felt that Eternal Champions was keeping Virtua Fighter from being more successful in the US and that it would be better if the company focused on only one franchise... and as Sega is a Japanese company, the Japan side won.
 It was a crushing blow and was the only time in working nearly a decade at Sega I considered quitting.
 I mainly stayed with the hope to change that decision, but sadly never could.
 Even when we did the NetFighter project for Heat.net, we weren't able to use the Eternal characters as a hidden bonus.
 From Japan's view, the game never existed, in spite of its stellar sales and even offers to do comic books and a cartoon around it."